Depression & Bipolar Mood Disorders in Portland

-Have You Been Feeling Too Depressed To Enjoy Your Life?
+Have You Been Feeling Too Depressed To Enjoy The Good Life In Portland?

-Maybe you struggle to get out of bed in the morning, procrastinate getting things done, and feel little motivation to pursue your goals.
-Perhaps you find yourself wasting the day away and feeling like a disappointment to yourself or those around you.
+Maybe you struggle to get out of bed in the morning and instead find yourself staring at the ceiling of your Nob Hill apartment or Northwest Portland home.
+Perhaps you procrastinate getting things done, feel little motivation to pursue your goals, and ultimately waste your days away—leaving you feeling like a disappointment to yourself or those around you.
 You may be on a short fuse with your loved ones, constantly getting irritated at the slightest annoyances.
-As a result, maybe you’re thinking it’s time to seek depression treatment.
+As a result, maybe you're thinking it's time to seek depression treatment.

 Depression Doesn’t Always Look Like Sadness And The Blues

-Regardless of what type of depression you’re suffering from, it’s time to get extra support.
-As a Board-Certified psychiatrist and therapist, I’m able to offer a broad range of solutions and treatment options for people dealing with depression, bipolar, and other mood disorders.
+Regardless of what type of depression you're suffering from, it's time to get extra support.
+At Mary E. Theodore, MD, MPH Psychiatry, located conveniently on NW Flanders Street in the Nob Hill neighborhood, you'll find that I offer a broad range of solutions and treatment options for addressing depression, bipolar symptoms, and other mood disorders.

 Through a unique mix of psychotherapy and medication management, I believe that I can help you reduce your symptoms and start living a happier and more fulfilling life.